-The \emph{log-scale uniform} prior was first proposed in~\cite{kingma15}, where it was argued that posteriors arising from that prior can be used to provide a theoretical justification of the dropout regularization technique~\cite{SrivastavaHKSS14} frequently used in the training of neural networks.
-The Bayesian aspect of that justification has recently been disputed in~\cite{hron18a} but the technique can still be viewed as performing penalized log-likelihood estimation with the Kullback--Leibler divergence term responsible for regularization.
-The prior is given by $p_{r, \mathrm{lsu}} \brackets{\log \absolute{\Delta_i}} \propto \mathrm{const.} \Leftrightarrow p_{r, \mathrm{lsu}} \brackets{\absolute{\Delta_i}} \propto \nicefrac{1}{\absolute{\Delta_i}}$, where $\Delta_i$ is some network parameter.
-Two different second order approximations of Kullback--Leibler divergence between Gaussian mean field posteriors and this prior distribution have been provided in~\cite{kingma15} and~\cite{molchanov17a}.
-We propose an alternative Gauss--Hermite approximation, formalized in the following proposition (a proof is given in Appendix~\ref{app:app-proofs}).
-Just as in~\cite{SrivastavaHKSS14} and~\cite{kingma15}, we employ a parametrization of variational Gaussian mean field known as the \emph{dropout posterior}, with mean parameter $\mu_j$ and variance $\sigma_j^2= \alpha_j \mu_j^2$ specified via an additional scaling parameter $\alpha_j > 0$ (for all $1 \leq j \leq p$). \begin{restatable}{proposition}{propLogScaleUniform} \acro{kl} divergence between a Gaussian distribution with the dropout parametrization of variance and a log-scale uniform prior can be approximated by
+In~\cite{kingma15}, it has been argued that \emph{log-scale uniform} priors provide a theoretical justification for the dropout regularization technique~\cite{SrivastavaHKSS14} frequently used in the training of neural networks.
+The Bayesian aspect of that justification has recently been disputed in~\cite{hron18a} but the technique can still be viewed as performing penalized log-likelihood estimation with the Kullback--Leibler divergence term acting as regularizer.
+The prior is given by $p_{r, \mathrm{lsu}} \brackets{\log \absolute{\Delta_i}} \propto \mathrm{const},$ or equivalently $p_{r, \mathrm{lsu}} \brackets{\absolute{\Delta_i}} \propto \nicefrac{1}{\absolute{\Delta_i}}$, where $\Delta_i$ is some network parameter.
+Two different second order approximations of the Kullback--Leibler divergence between Gaussian mean field posteriors and this prior distribution were provided in~\cite{kingma15} and~\cite{molchanov17a}.
+We propose an alternative Gauss--Hermite approximation, formalized in the following proposition.
+Just as in~\cite{SrivastavaHKSS14} and~\cite{kingma15}, we employ a parametrization of variational Gaussian mean field known as the \emph{dropout posterior}, with mean parameter $\mu_j$ and variance $\sigma_j^2= \alpha_j \mu_j^2$ specified via a scaling parameter $\alpha_j > 0$ (for all $1 \leq j \leq p$). \begin{restatable}{proposition}{propLogScaleUniform} The \acro{kl} divergence between a Gaussian distribution with the dropout parametrization of variance and a log-scale uniform prior can be approximated by